twanvl/regioncam/README.md

 Algorithm
 ---------

-Regioncam similar to [Splinecam](https://github.com/AhmedImtiazPrio/splinecam/), but the algorithm is different.
+Regioncam is similar to [Splinecam](https://github.com/AhmedImtiazPrio/splinecam/), but the algorithm is different.

 Regioncam maintains a [halfedge datastructure](https://en.wikipedia.org/wiki/Doubly_connected_edge_list) of linear regions, which is updated when a piecewise activation function is applied.
 It also stores the activations $x^{(l)}$ for every vertex on every layer.